Metztli I. T. Blog

 After a couple of minutes, my Firefox 3.0.4 load indicator stops and the eyeOS screen Ximopanolti (Nahuatl for Welcome) prompt appears, letting us know that the default root user should log in.
 Please do type in both fields the default user name and password that just happen to be the same for initial eyeOS setup.

-WARNING: Please make sure to change your default password as soon as you log into your eyeOS Cloud Computing OS.
+WARNING: :yes: Please make sure to change your default password as soon as you log into your eyeOS Cloud Computing OS.

 After we are accepted into eyeOS Cloud Computing OS, we can see that there are applications that provide an user of a hint on the potential of the eyeOS Open Source Cloud's Web Desktop.
 For instance, I click once in the Calendar eyeApp and subsequenly right-click the eyeOS Desktop itself and select the System Preferences.